Updated: May 29

 If you use correction-based training on a dog raised and trained with positive reinforcement-based training, you will create a dog who becomes fearful and insecure.
 He may become fearful in his environment and certainly insecure around the person who, from his perspective, became untrustworthy.
 He will become insecure; he may also become aggressive.
 He is very likely to avoid the person who “corrected” him.
 These are learned coping skills for a situation that makes no sense to the dog.

 Most owners have correction-based training as the methodology they have a history with and are most comfortable with.
 Usually, they have also come to me, in part because they are looking for an improved training relationship with their dogs.
 So, they are open to new ideas, but change is often uncomfortable, indeed sometimes truly frustrating!

 I think of my training skills as being tools in my toolbox.
 When I was learning about positive reinforcement training I felt like some of my tools were being taken away, and I thought boy, you’d better replace them with something else because I still need to be able to ask for compliance from my dogs.
 In the early days, it often felt like a clumsy and sometimes scary journey as I transitioned between these two methods of training.

-There are soooo many training books out there, and sooo many trainers, and so many opinions about training that it can feel overwhelming to even know where to start.
+There are so many training books out there, so many trainers, and so many opinions about training that it can feel overwhelming even to know where to start.
 What I would like you to have as a takeaway from this blog is this: “Go to the science!”
-Being sure you have that answer can be challenging too but it does narrow the field.
-Training based on behavioral science, rather than fads or opinions, makes sense to the dog.
-Most dogs will give you their hearts and really try hard for you if they understand what you are looking for and if they feel safe.
+Being sure you have that answer can be challenging, too, but it does narrow the field.